American International School of Abuja: Governance and organization

 The school is governed by an elected Board of Governors who oversee the affairs of the school.
 The Board of Governors is responsible for hiring and evaluating the Head of School who oversees the day-to-day running of the school.

 The Elementary School is headed by a Principal as well as an Assistant Principal.
 The Middle and High School is headed by a Principal.
 Each division has its support services such as Counselling, English Language Learner, and Learning Support Services.

 Community

 Some of the events held are the Craft Sale, the International Food Fair, the Fall Carnival, Scavenger Hunts, Nigerian Day, and the AIDS Run/Walk.

 Staff and student body

 AISA employs the services of 43 expatriate teachers, 6 local teachers, 2 division principals, an assistant principal, a curriculum coordinator, a technology director and an assistant technology director, an athletics director, a business manager, a security manager, a registrar and admissions coordinator, and admin support staff.

-At the end of the 2015–16 school year, there were 474 students from nearly 40 different countries.
+At the end of the 2015–16 school year, there were 474 students from nearly 40 countries.